ClicknClear/cnc-reporting-spec/README.md

 # ClicknClear Royalty Reporting Specification
+The following readme outlines the standard ClicknClear royalty reporting output which is available to all Rightsholders upon request.
+All rows (outlined below) will be combined into a single .csv which is currently sent via email.
+An example csv file called TEST_RIGHTSHOLDER_STANDARD_Q1_2023.csv can be found in this repo.

+If you need any assistance with the implementation of this specification please contact [techteam@clicknclear.com](mailto:techteam@clicknclear.com).
+For general royalty reporting queries please contact [royalty-reporting@clicknclear.com](mailto:royalty-reporting@clicknclear.com).

 ## Row Type
 The first column for each row denotes the Row Type of row it is.
 The possible row types are as follows: